zauberware/acceptcookies/README.md

 ## Features

- * load GoogleAnalytics after accept
+ * Load GoogleAnalytics code only after accepting the notice.
- * provide link to opt-out from analytics
+ * Provide link to opt-out from analytics services.
- * allows to load custom scripts like fonts, iframes, youtube videos, facebook, twitter plugin etc...
+ * Allows to load custom scripts like fonts, iframes, youtube videos, facebook, twitter plugin etc...
  * "Refuse cookies"-option for user
- * set link to data policy page in settungs
+ * Set link to data policy page in settings.
- * easy code to change style or behaviour
+ * Easy code to change style or behaviour.
+ * No JS lib dependency, just a few lines of HTML, JS and CSS

 ## Installing